AllenSWDB/swdb_visualbehavior_template/README.md

 # SWDB_2024

-This is the template repository for the Physiology datasets for the Summer Workshop on the Dynamic Brain.
+This is the template repository for the Visual Behavior datasets for the Summer Workshop on the Dynamic Brain.

 # Support Policy